-The fifth wheel must comply with the dimensions of drawing 6.5.7. and have a thickness of 30mm.
+The fifth wheel must comply with the dimensions of the drawings below6.5.7 and have a thickness of 30mm.

 The material is free, but the fifth wheel must have a minimum weight of 5 kg.

 The fifth wheel must be situated between 1000mm and 1300mm from the ground at all times and this measurement will be taken with the fifth wheel in the horizontal position.
 No other part, within a circle of 2040mm radius, the centre being the kingpin axis of the fifth wheel, may be situated above the upper surface of the fifth wheel.